 To address whether network states influence information processing, we examined the response of a neuron with different states to stimulation of the mossy fibers, one of the major external inputs to the CA3 recurrent network.
-We applied trains of 10 field stimuli (80 μA, 50 ms) to the granule cell layer at various frequencies ranging from 0.4 to 100 Hz while the recorded neurons stayed in states I-IV.
-Representative intracellular traces are shown in Figure 5A, and data for seven slices were summarized in Figure 5B, in which the ordinate indicates an output/input gain, defined by dividing the number of spike outputs by the number of input stimuli (i.e. 10).
-We did not analyze the state V because it was difficult to discriminate evoked spikes from spontaneous firing; note that this analysis was based simply on the question of how many spikes are evoked by one stimulus ('gain'), so persistent spike activity during state V made this analysis impossible.
+We applied trains of 10 field stimuli (80 μA, 50 msec) to the granule cell layer at various frequencies ranging from 0.4 to 100 Hz while the recorded neurons stayed in state I to IV.
+Representative intracellular traces are shown in figure 5A, and data for 7 slices were summarized in figure 5B, in which the ordinate indicates an output/input gain, defined by dividing the number of spike outputs by the number of input stimuli (i.e., 10).
+We did not analyze the state V because it was difficult to discriminate evoked spikes from spontaneous firing; note that this analysis was simply based on the question how many spikes are evoked by one stimulus ("gain"), so persistent spike activity during state V made this analysis impossible.

-In state I, neurons fired very few spikes in response to lowand high-frequency stimulation of the mossy fibers, whereas they responded more faithfully to individual stimuli in the middle ranges of frequency (4-10 Hz).
-As a result, state I neurons worked as a sort of band-pass filter (Fig. 5B, left).
-In states II and III, neurons were more responsive to low frequency inputs (4 Hz) and acted like a low-pass filter (Fig. 5B, left).
-For state IV, we analyzed UP and DOWN periods separately (Fig. 5B, right).
-When mossy fiber stimulation started during DOWN periods, the CA3 neurons responded very sensitively; the numbers of input stimuli and output spikes were almost equivalent at 4 Hz of frequency (gain \approx 1), and at lower frequencies the neurons emitted more spikes than given inputs (gain 2 1).
-On the other hand, when stimulation started during UP periods, the gain was 4 1 at high frequencies
+In state I, neurons fired very few spikes in response to low- and high-frequency stimulation of the mossy fibers, whereas they responded more faithfully to individual stimuli in the middle ranges of frequency (4-10 Hz).
+As a result, state I neurons worked as a sort of band-pass filter (Fig. 5B left).
+In states II and III, neurons were more responsive to low frequency inputs (< 4 Hz) and acted like a low-pass filter (Fig. 5B left).
+For state IV, we analyzed UP and DOWN periods separately (Fig 5B right).
+When mossy fiber stimulation started during DOWN periods, the CA3 neurons responded very sensitively; the numbers of input stimuli and output spikes were almost equivalent at > 4 Hz of frequency (gain ≈ 1), and at lower frequencies, the neurons emitted multiple spikes than given inputs (gain > 1).
+On the other hand, when stimulation started during UP periods, the gain was less than 1 at high frequencies (> 10 Hz).
+Mossy fiber simulation usually terminated UP depolarization (Fig. 5A, and see also Shu et al., 2003a for the neocortex), and therefore, similar data were obtained for UP and DOWN at low frequencies (Fig. 5B right).
+These results indicate that different internal states have different modes of information processing.